Chart Color Schemes

 Caulfield North's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Caulfield North shows excellent health outcomes according to AreaSearch's analysis of mortality rates and chronic condition prevalence.
+Caulfield North's health outcomes show exceptional results, as assessed by AreaSearch using mortality rates and chronic condition prevalence.
 The area has a very low prevalence of common health conditions across all age groups.
-Private health cover is exceptionally high at approximately 73% of the total population (14,281 people), compared to 56.7% in Greater Melbourne and 55.7% nationally.
+Approximately 73% of Caulfield North's total population of 14,281 people have private health cover, compared to 56.7% in Greater Melbourne and the national average of 55.7%.

-Mental health issues and asthma are the most common medical conditions, affecting 7.2 and 6.5% of residents respectively.
+Mental health issues and asthma are the most prevalent medical conditions, affecting 7.2 and 6.5% of residents respectively.
 A total of 74.1% of residents report being completely clear of medical ailments, compared to 72.6% in Greater Melbourne.
-The area has a higher proportion of seniors aged 65 and over at 19.3%, with 3,754 people, compared to 15.1% in Greater Melbourne.
-Health outcomes among seniors are strong and align with national rankings for the general population.
+The area has a higher proportion of seniors aged 65 and over at 19.4%, with 3,773 people falling into this age group, compared to 15.1% in Greater Melbourne.
+Health outcomes among seniors in Caulfield North are broadly in line with national rankings.

 Frequently Asked Questions - Health